Hate2/OAC/README.md

  Anti 32k ★ Anti CBE
  And more
 ```
+ ### We have reconized the false ban issue in v1.1.
+This will be fixed next releases.
+--
  ### Upcoming Features [fixed]<br>
 ```diff
  Better Ban Messages ★ Anti Chat Spam